Incoming Domestic Exchange

 Reminder: Tuition will be paid to a student's home institution.
 Financial aid will apply as usual.
 A fee requirement of $150 is attached to the Chicago Term to cover transportation and other costs associated with the program.

 Housing/Transportation and Campus Life:

-Normally, students will live on the North Central College campus in Naperville, IL.
+During Fall term, while you are participating in the Chicago term in the heart of the city, you will have the opportunity to join North Central College students in living downtown in a modern, four-bedroom apartment in the Greektown neighborhood.
+You will also have the option of living on the North Central College campus in Naperville, 28 miles from the city, for all or a part of your stay.
 The full range of support services, co-curricular programs, student life activities, and service learning opportunities will be available.
-Downtown Naperville is in immediate proximity to the campus.
+Downtown Naperville is in immediate proximity to the main campus.
 For students who wish to work, there are typically many options in the community.
-The METRA train station is within two blocks of campus, allowing students to travel to Chicago and other locations with ease.
-The majority of Chicago Term students will be traveling together by train on METRA to and from the Chicago site.
+The METRA train station is within two blocks of campus, allowing students to travel to our Chicago site and other locations with ease.
 CTA passes will be provided for local travel within Chicago as part of class activity.